 This type of delay is not something new.
-Though you may try to rearrange your schedule to predict when labs will get back to you, this is difficult to determine.
-More often than not productivity is completely thrown out the window.
+Though you may try to rearrange your schedule to accommodate when labs will get back to you, this is difficult to determine.
+More often than not, productivity is completely thrown out the window.
 Therefore, rather than staying ahead of schedule, you have to find a way to make up for lost time.
-The thing is, everyone uses labs to test the strength of concrete, what other option is there?
+The thing is, everyone uses labs to test the strength of concrete, so what other option is there?

 Dexter Construction, the largest civil contractor in Atlantic Canada, turned to wireless maturity sensors to test concrete strength onsite and reduce their reliance on third-party labs.
 During the construction of a large wharf, extreme temperature fluctuations meant that the team had to finish the project before the quality of their structure could be affected.
 They used 80 sensors in total, embedding three devices per ten-foot wall.
 This helped them accurately track concrete curing as the project progressed.

 Concrete compressive strength tests were used solely on day twenty-eight to confirm 90%+ strength results for acceptance purposes.
 This eliminated the extra costs of having a consultant visit the jobsite to test cylinder specimens on day-three or day-seven.
 “Typically, we have three field-cured cylinders, and now, we only have one—every second or third pour,” stated Dexter Construction Quality Control General Manager, Sheldon Roach.
 As a result, the team was able to save two days per pour.

 Wireless maturity sensors allow you to monitor the strength of your concrete directly onsite, according to the maturity method, as per ASTM C1074.
 This method is the most commonly used approach to reduce or eliminate the number of break tests needed to measure the strength of your in-place concrete and still obtain accurate data.
 The sensors are fully embedded in the concrete (secured on the rebar) before pouring.
 Using a wireless connection, temperature and strength data is sent to your mobile device via an app and updated in real-time every 15 minutes.